zachleat/zachleat.com/_posts/2026-09-09-open-graph-easy-build.md

 > Open Graph images are those little pictures that show up when your site is shared on social media. […] Each individual blog post (on my website) has a dedicated Open Graph image page.

-These Open Graph pages had the URL shape `/web/:title/opengraph/`.
+These Open Graph pages had the URL shape `/web/:title/opengraph/` and there were 474 of them.

 This was great from a purist’s perspective (in that the Open Graph pages were built similarly to how I build other websites) but my perspective has changed a bit.
 I don’t think that server rendering a static page for each of the 474 blog posts is necessary! 🫣

 Now I use [**one `/opengraph/` page**](/opengraph/) that **client renders** _(the horror!)_ the appropriate metadata for the Open Graph image.
 Client rendering here is an appropriate tradeoff for build time because this page is still going through a Chromium-based screenshot service and the ultimate deliverable is a static image.
 This page isn’t intended to be consumed by human beings (unless they _really_ want to, I dunno, I’m not your dad).

+Note that the caching mechanism hasn’t changed: it still lives in the screenshot service and the images aren’t being regenerated in either method.

 I now use this approach on a few places and it’s made implementing Open Graph support on websites much easier to build and manage: